Uzoamaka1900/Clarence-Fitzroy-Bryant-College-CFBC-/pages/about.md

 ---
 layout: page
-title: "About the Archive"
+title: "About"
-permalink: /archive/about/
+permalink: /about/
 ---

-Draft content here…
+Intro to the CFBC Digital Collection.